PRACTICAL

 IPSC (International Practical Shooting Confederation): Focuses on speed and accuracy, with shooters navigating courses that require engaging targets in specific sequences.

-USPSA (United States Practical Shooting Association):
+UKPSA (United Kingdom Practical Shooting Association):

 3-Gun: Involves using three different firearms—typically a rifle, shotgun, and pistol—across multiple stages.